Ark of Bukhara

 The Ark of Bukhara is a massive fortress located in the city of Bukhara, Uzbekistan, that was initially built and occupied around the 5th century AD.
+The Ark's current structure began to develop during the 16th century under the Shaybanid Uzbek dynasty, while all of its existing buildings were constructed in the last three centuries.
 In addition to being a military structure, the Ark encompassed what was essentially a town that, during much of the fortress's history, was inhabited by the various royal courts that held sway over the region surrounding Bukhara.
 The Ark was used as a fortress until it fell to Russia in 1920.
 Currently, the Ark is a tourist attraction and houses museums covering its history.
 The museums and other restored areas include an archaeological museum, the throne room, the reception and coronation court, a local history museum, and the court mosque.

 Description

 The Ark is a large earthen fortification located in the northwestern part of contemporary Bukhara.
 In layout, it resembles a modified rectangle, a little elongated from the west to the east.
 The perimeter of the external walls is 789.6 m, the area enclosed being 3.96 ha.
 The height of the walls varies from 16 to 20 m.

 The ceremonial entrance into the citadel is architecturally framed by two 18th-century towers.
 The upper parts of the towers are connected by a gallery, rooms, and terraces.
 A gradually rising ramp leads through a winch-raised portal and a covered long corridor to the mosque of Dzhuma.
 The covered corridor offers access to storerooms and prison cells.
 In the center of the Ark is located a large complex of buildings, one of the best-preserved being the mosque of Ul'dukhtaron, which is connected to legends of forty girls tortured and cast into a well.